umeakampcenter/ukcweb/README.md

 Update the Twill controller, the migration and the model with the fields you want.
 Note that the the title is not part of the form, but it's "fillable".

+Run the migration.
 Refresh the CMS and add some information.

 Create a user facing controller:
 ```